KenKundert/why-invest-in-bitcoin/README.rst

 a substantial amount of money into the S&P 500 in 1927 for a planned retirement in 1980 only to find that after 50 years it only has one fifth the value in real terms of what you originally invested.

+What this shows is that when inflation is accounted for investing in the market is both less rewarding and more risky than advertised.
+Now, consider an asset that promises to be both more rewarding and could solve the inflation problem.

 Bitcoin